whitneyshine/Belly_Button_Biodiversity/README.md

 2. When the dashboard is first opened in a browser, ID 940’s data should be displayed in the dashboard, and the three charts should be working according to their requirements.<br><br>
 3. When a sample is selected, the dashboard should display the data in the panel and all three charts according to their requirements.

-Also, from the module work for the first github pages that was created during module.
+From the module work for the first github pages that was created during module.
 [Plotly_Deployment](https://whitneyshine.github.io/plotly_deployment/)